hckmd/hckmd.github.io/japan-2023/tokyo-2.md

 There were some restaurants and a stage on the first floor and an arcade and bunch of gacha machines on the second floor.
 There was a DJ on the stage and people on the tables around the stage were singing along to the songs.
 This regular event was called the "Duke Box" and people were encouraged to come up on the stage and dance and sing along.
-We had a drink and snack and watched the "Duke Box" for a while and sang along to some of the songs we knew (there were a few Western songs played, including "I Want it that Way" by the Backstreet Boys.)
+We had a drink and snack, watched the "Duke Box" for a while and sang along to some of the songs we knew (there were a few Western songs played, including "I Want it that Way" by the Backstreet Boys.)
 We headed back to the AirBnB but we didn't get the timings of trains right and had to get a taxi via Uber (from a station not too far from Sumida) back because we missed the last train.

 [< Days 1-2](tokyo-1){:class="float-start py-3 page-navigation"}